Guelma: French rule

-Guelma was established as a city in 1836.
+Guelma was established as a city in 1836 and developed by French settlers.

 Its communal constitution dates from 17 June 1854.
-A modern city quickly developed around the Roman ruins, first inside the restored Byzantine city walls, later also outside the walls, which continued to function during these times, and near the railroad which crossed the city from the west to the east.
+A modern city quickly developed around the Roman ruins, first inside the restored Byzantine city walls, later also outside the walls, which continued to function during these times.
+There was also development near the railroad, which crossed the city from the west to the east.
 The Roman theater of Guelma was restored in 1905 under the rule of mayor M. Joly.
 The city had a high percentage of European settlers during these times, supported by the French colonial policy.